nicolaswinck/portfolio-website/README.md

 # personal-website

 This repository contains the source code for my personal portfolio website, with core information such as my resume, projects, and professional background.
-It includes an interactive way for visitors to view my work, download my resume, know me a little better, and contact me directly.
+It includes an interactive way for visitors to view my work, download my resume, get to know me a little better, and contact me directly.

 ## Features